krazeemonkee/itslikesoup-anytype/content/posts/004 ~ view all objects/index.md

 ## view all i nstances of an object // view all objects of an object-type

 ## <code>📊 set</code>/list of <code>⚛️ object</code>-type

+, that display either all of your objects or all objects of a particular object-type ~

+this article will guide you into creating 2 ways to view every object inside your space

 -->